armory/knowledge-base/_posts/installation/2018-12-26-install-spinnaker.md

 1. Click "Create user"
 1. Make sure to save the access key ID and Secret access key

-### Configure halyard to use the bucket
+### Configure Halyard to use the bucket

-You must add the access key id and secret access key to the halyard configuration, and configure halyard to configure Spinnaker to use the bucket.
+You must add the access key id and secret access key to the Halyard configuration, and configure Halyard to configure Spinnaker to use the bucket.

-*Do this in the halyard container*
+*Do this in the Halyard container*

 ```bash
 # Replace with key id